Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays: Experiments

 To have an upper bound for the metrics, we measured interobserver scores.
-To find a lower bound, we used an algorithm to segment the lungs and calculated the convex hull of the segmentations to include the mediastinum and the bilateral hemidiaphragms.
-Scores for the baselines are presented in \tableref{tab:scores}.
+To find a lower bound, we used an algorithm to segment the lungs and calculated the convex hull of the segmentations to include the mediastinum and the bilateral hemidiaphragms, as shown in Figure~\ref{main:c}.
+Scores for the baselines are presented in Table~\ref{tab:scoresbaselines}.
 Upper and lower bounds were practically the same for \ac{NCC}.
 This small range was probably caused by a strong bias toward having fixations around the lung area.
-To correct this bias, we used shuffled metrics~\cite{centerbias}.
-For the \ac{NCC} calculation, we drew from a closely related metric~\cite{centerbias}, normalized scanpath saliency (NSS), and used the formulation from \citet{snss}, resulting in

-where sNCC is the shuffled \ac{NCC}, GT is the ground truth saliency map, SM is the saliency map being evaluated, and CB is a heatmap representing the center bias in the dataset.
-For the shuffled \ac{AUC} (sAUC), we sampled the locations for the negative examples from CB instead of uniformly.
+Thus, using these metrics does not provide much information about our generated saliency maps other than their capacity to highlight the lungs.
+To correct this bias, we used shuffled metrics~\cite{centerbias}, which penalize models that output this center bias and reward models that can highlight other regions of the image that were fixated more than the average center bias~\cite{centerbias}. \Acp{CXR} are very similar in terms of what is structurally present in an image, making our center bias issue even worse than for natural images.
+We also corrected for the lung location variance, making the similarity with a center bias even stronger.
+Therefore, the impact of using shuffled metrics for \ac{CXR} images is expected to be higher than for natural images.

-We used bounding box annotations for lungs and heart in the calculation of the center bias in our dataset.
+We used bounding box annotations for lungs and heart to calculate the center bias in our dataset.
 We calculated the average bounding box, registered all bounding boxes to the average, applied the same transformation to the \ac{ET} map, and combined them to get an average of the fixations.
-The resulting center bias is shown in \figureref{main:d}.
+The resulting center bias is shown in Figure~\ref{main:d}.
 For use in the metrics, the center bias is transformed to match the bounding box location of the respective \ac{CXR}.